 The six-wheel design still shocks and astonishes even now.
-It made its début at the 1976 Spanish Grand Prix and was the brainchild of designer Derek Gardner.
+It made its debut at the 1976 Spanish Grand Prix and was the brainchild of designer Derek Gardner.

-Jody Scheckter put the car on pole position for the race.
-Mario Andretti quickly took the lead for Lotus, but he was subsequently given a 60 second jump start penalty and then suffered an engine failure.
+Jody Scheckter had put the car on pole position, but Mario Andretti quickly took the lead for Lotus.
+However, the American was subsequently given a 60 second jump start penalty and then suffered an engine failure.